Database, Tables, Views, and Indexes

 table | string | The name of the table for the index. |

 column_name | string | The name of the column for the index.
 Identical indexes on the same column are not allowed.
-A column can only have multiple indexes if they are of different type or parameters. |
+A column can only have multiple indexes if they are of different types or parameters. |

 n_value | integer | Optional.
-When used with a NGRAM index, this numeric value specifies the character length of the substrings to be indexed.
+When used with an NGRAM index, this numeric value specifies the character length of the substrings to be indexed.
 If unspecified, this value defaults to 3. |

 Ocient supports four index types alongside the clustering index: INVERTED, HASH, NGRAM, and SPATIAL.

-An index notionally stores a mapping of column value to the rows that contain that value, and the index type differentiates the format in which the column values are stored and accessed.
+An index notionally stores a mapping of a column value to the rows that contain that value, and the index type differentiates the format in which the column values are stored and accessed.

 Unless an index type is explicitly specified with a USING clause, the data type of a column determines a default index type that the system creates.
 For information on index type defaults, see Index Type Requirements and Defaults.

-For container datatypes (e.g., arrays and tuples), the index stores the internal elements of the container, and is used on predicates that target the internal values.
-However, a mapping of NULL column values is generally stored for both scalar and container datatypes, so the index can always be used for column IS NULL predicates.
+For container data types (e.g., arrays and tuples), the index stores the internal elements of the container, and is used on predicates that target the internal values.
+However, a mapping of NULL column values is generally stored for both scalar and container data types, so the index can always be used for column IS NULL predicates.

 Index Type | Primary Data Types | Primary Usage Description |